Faran-17/Windows-Internals/System Architecture and Components/System Service Descriptor Table.md

 # Summary
-In this post, we will try to take a look and understand what System Service Descriptor Table or SSDT is and understand it with WinDbg tool.
-Also we will take an example of how when and exe is booted and how Ntdll.dll and Win32 API file is called.
+In this post, we will take a look and understand what System Service Descriptor Table or SSDT is and understand it using [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) tool.
+Also we will check what happens when an exe is booted and how Ntdll.dll and Win32 APIs are called.

 **Note -  System Service Descriptor Table is a vast topic and complex to understand but I will try explain to you and understand myself😅😅**